Silviculture: Thinning

-See Thinning

 Thinning is an operation that artificially reduces the number of trees growing in a stand with the aim of hastening the development of the remainder.
 The goal of thinning is to control the amount and distribution of available growing space.
 By altering stand density, foresters can influence the growth, quality, and health of residual trees.
 It also provides an opportunity to capture mortality and cull the commercially less desirable, usually smaller and malformed, trees.
 Unlike regeneration treatments, thinnings are not intended to establish a new tree crop or create permanent canopy openings.

 Thinning greatly influences the ecology and micro-meteorology of the stand, lowering the inter-tree competition for water.
 The removal of any tree from a stand has repercussions on the remaining trees both above-ground and below.
 Silvicultural thinning is a powerful tool that can be used to influence stand development, stand stability, and the characteristics of the harvestable products.

 Tending and thinning regimes and wind and snow damage are intimately related when considering intensive conifer plantations designed for maximum production.

 Previous studies have demonstrated that repeated thinnings over the course of a forest rotation increase carbon stores relative to stands that are clear-cut on short rotations and that the carbon benefits differ according to thinning method (e.g., thinning from above versus below).